 The Natural Sciences Building is well equipped for undergraduate research.
 The BioLab Suite, a molecular and cellular biology research lab, was newly renovated in 2012–13 with funds from a National Science Foundation grant.
 Students learning molecular biology use instrumentation for molecular and subcellular fractionation, electrophoresis, and high-performance liquid chromatography.
 Cell and tissue culture facilities and a radioisotope lab with a liquid scintillation counter are also available.
 In addition to phase and fluorescence light microscopes, there is a well-equipped microscopy suite with both scanning and transmission electron microscopes.
 Physiology instruments include oscilloscopes and multichannel physiographs.
 Genetics labs are equipped for recombinant DNA research and for research and instruction with classical genetic organisms and microorganisms.
-Facilities for study of the chemical sciences include the following spectrometers: ultraviolet/visible, diffraction infrared, Fourier transform infrared (FTIR), atomic absorption, luminescence, and nuclear magnetic resonance.
-In addition to numerous standard items of equipment, instruments are available for gas chromatography/mass spectrometry, high-performance liquid chromatography, and high-pressured synthesis.
-Electrophysiological data (including both behavioral and physiological) can be recorded using the 40-channel EEG system.
+Facilities for study of the chemical sciences include the following spectrometers: ultraviolet/visible, Fourier transform infrared (FTIR), Raman, microwave, atomic absorption, fluorescence, and nuclear magnetic resonance.
+In addition to numerous standard items of equipment, instruments are available for gas chromatography/mass spectrometry, high- and ultra-performance liquid chromatography, and x-ray diffraction.

 Psychology labs are equipped for research in the areas of human cognition, perception, development, and social behavior.
 Lab facilities include sound-attenuated suites for neurocognitive testing and electroencephalography, and computer lab spaces for conducting observational, behavioral, and experimental research.
 Students interested in child development may intern or work at the on-campus Purchase College Children’s Center.